Skip to main content

 2. Fill in the following fields:

-• Name * - enter a distinct name that clearly identifies the referenced attribute.
+• Name * - enter a distinct name that clearly identifies the target attribute.

 • Path * - use the Pathfinder to "hop" to a parent or child design/interface from the current one.
-This can involve following Link attributes, following existing standard paths, or using Navigate to hop to a specific design/interface.
-Repeat for any number of hops until you're there.
-Select the desired attribute and then select Done.
+You can follow Link attributes , follow existing standard paths, or use Navigate to hop to a specific design/interface.
+Repeat for any number of hops until you're on the correct design/interface.
+Select the target attribute and then select Done.

 • Standard path group - organise standard paths into groups for easier navigation.
 Select an existing group or select Add to create a new one.
 To delete a group, select its button (this won't delete the standard paths within it).